joebew42/joebew42.github.io/_posts/2021-06-05-clean-architecture-presenters-dilemma.markdown

 title: "Clean Architecture and the Presenter dilemma"
 date: 2021-06-05 9:00:00 +0100
 tag: programming
-summary: "I am going to share some of my learnings on Clean Architecture, Presenters, and some design decisions."
+summary: "I want to share some of my learnings on Clean Architecture, Presenters, and some design decisions."
 ---

-> I am going to share some of my learnings on Clean Architecture, Presenters, and some design decisions.
+> I want to share some of my learnings on Clean Architecture, Presenters, and some design decisions.

 During this time I have been busy studying the book ["Clean Architecture"](https://www.goodreads.com/book/show/18043011-clean-architecture) by [Robert C. Martin](https://twitter.com/unclebobmartin).
-Together with [Matteo Pierro](https://twitter.com/matteo_pierro) and [Piero Di Bello](https://twitter.com/pierodibello) we started an [online book club](https://www.youtube.com/channel/UCmPAZClDMjkqxjsqPfhqOxg/videos) (it's in Italian) discussing each chapter of the book, followed by hands-on sessions to apply our learnings on a real-life project.
+Together with [Matteo Pierro](https://twitter.com/matteo_pierro) and [Piero Di Bello](https://twitter.com/pierodibello) we started an [online book club](https://www.youtube.com/channel/UCmPAZClDMjkqxjsqPfhqOxg/videos) (it's in Italian) by discussing each chapter of the book, followed by hands-on sessions to apply our learnings on an example project.

-The topic that I found more difficult to grasp is the one related to the separation between the domain logic and its presentation.
+The argument that I have found more difficult to understand is the one related to the separation between the domain logic and its presentation.
 In Clean Architecture, this separation is achieved through _Presenter_, _ViewModel_, and _View_ (read chapter 23 on "Presenters and Humble Objects").

 What puzzled me the most, and we will see later where this source of confusion originated, and what are the teachings I have drawn, is the fact that in the book there is no trace of code where you can look at to understand how this separation can be practically translated into code.